Biden, McCarthy meeting ends with no deal on debt ceiling

-WASHINGTON: US President Joe Biden and House Speaker Kevin McCarthy ended discussions on Monday (May 22) with no agreement on how to raise the US government's US$31.4 trillion debt ceiling and will keep talking with just 10 days before a possible default that could sink the US economy.
+WASHINGTON: US President Joe Biden and House Speaker Kevin McCarthy could not reach an agreement on Monday (May 22) on how to raise the US government's US$31.4 trillion debt ceiling with just 10 days before a possible default that could sink the US economy, but vowed to keep talking.

 The Democratic president and the top congressional Republican have struggled to make progress on a deal, as McCarthy pressures the White House to agree to spending cuts in the federal budget that Biden considers "extreme", and the president pushes new taxes on the wealthy that Republicans reject.